NaverCloudTrustServices/PolicyDocument/docs/cpcps_1.0.5.md

-Subject attributes must not contain only metadata such as \'.\', \'-\', and \' \' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.
+Subject attributes must not contain only metadata such as \'.\', \'-\', and \' \' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or No Stipulation

 Wildcard FQDNs are permitted.